Widex Hearing Aid Reviews

 RC-DEX

 The RC-DEX is a small, simple remote control used to adjust the volume and program settings of your hearing aids.
 It's about the size of an automobile key fob, and I haven’t had any significant issues with them over the years.
-This same functionality is available in a smartphone app, which I'll talk about in a bit.
+This same functionality is available in a smartphone app.

 RC-DEX Remote